mendix/docs/content/developerportal/deploy/environments-details.md

 ### 4.2 HTTP Headers

-HTTP Headers allows you to set the values of selected HTTP headers.
-These allow the client and the server to pass additional information with the request or the response and can control the behavior of your Mendix app.
+HTTP Headers allows you to set the values of selected HTTP response headers.
+These allow the server to pass additional information with the response which the browser will interpret to control the behavior of your Mendix app.

 {{% alert type="info" %}}
 This replaces the option to prevent embedding your app in an IFrame with more flexible options to set HTTP Headers.